Breadcrumb

 Only some whistleblower reports result in a formal investigation.
 All reports are reviewed and assessed to determine the appropriate response; see FAQ #3 below.
 Some examples of situations in which a formal investigation may not conducted are:

-• if management is already aware of or taking steps to address the reported issue.
+• management is already aware of or taking steps to address the reported issue.

-• a report without sufficient detail to determine appropriate response.
+• in sufficient detail to determine appropriate response.
 (The LDO typically requests more information from the reporter in these situations, prior to closing the matter.)

 • the report is not credible on its face.